 How to Straighten a Bridge

-Today's video is about the importance of keeping your bridge straight and how to straighten it.
+Today's post is about the importance of keeping your bridge straight and how to straighten it.

 99.9% of the time, a crooked bridge is a bridge that is leaning towards the fingerboard.
 Pretty much all bridges will eventually start to lean towards the fingerboard because as you tighten your strings, the pulling of the strings will force your bridge to move towards the fingerboard.